Guide to the Secure Configuration of Red Hat Enterprise Linux CoreOS 4

 anssiR54

-Group Services Group contains 1 group and 1 rule
+Group Services Group contains 3 groups and 2 rules

 [ref] The best protection against vulnerable software is running less software.
 This section describes how to review the software which Red Hat Enterprise Linux CoreOS 4 installs on a system and disable software which is not needed.
 It then enumerates the software packages installed on a default Red Hat Enterprise Linux CoreOS 4 system and provides guidance about which ones can be safely disabled.